Todd Shelton logo

 That was early 2012.
 I moved into a back corner of their building, bought my first machines, hired a full-time seamstress, and posted an ad on Craigslist for a jean maker.

 Gabriel replied.
 He had just arrived from the Dominican Republic, where he worked in a GAP jean factory.
-He taught us how to make jeans.
+He taught us how to make jeans and stayed six months.

 We found Mr. Chin on Craigslist too.
-A former shirt factory owner from India who spent three months with us.
+A former shirt factory owner from India, he spent three months with us.

-When customers had the same problem, I understood.
+I used the factory to solve fit problems.
 If a customer needed an adjustment, we made it.
 If enough customers needed the same adjustment, we created a new fit option.
-We could fit anyone, but the process became too complex.
+We could fit anyone, but the options became too complex for most.

-In late 2023, we simplified our fit options.
-In early 2025, we discontinued everything except cotton jeans, solid colored button-ups, and crewneck t-shirts.
+In late 2023 we simplified our fits.
+The collection had the same problem: too many products.
+In early 2025 we discontinued everything except cotton jeans, solid colored button-ups, and crewneck t-shirts.